36 hours in Mexico City: A guide to Mexico’s misunderstood capital

 Condesa DF

-Surrounded by stylish bars and restaurants, this popular hotel (with elegant rooms!) is located in the chic and bohemian Condesa neighbourhood.
-There’s a roof top terrace and you’ll get tequila on arrival.
+Surrounded by stylish bars and restaurants, this popular hotel (with elegant rooms!) is located in the chic and bohemian Condesa neighborhood.
+There’s a rooftop terrace and you’ll get tequila on arrival.
 Click here to see the latest prices.

 Capital Suites Luxury Residences & Offices